 What Is Monk Fruit?

 We’ve covered stevia, yacon syrup, allulose, and Swerve, but what about another popular choice in the growing selection of natural sweeteners — monk fruit?
 Known as Luo Han Guo in its native southern China, monk fruit (Siraitia grosvenorii) first found acclaim in the records of 13th century Luo Han Buddhist monks.
-The monks valued the inherent sweetness of the fruit and made it their mission to cultivate the vines through the centuries.
-Today, most monk fruit cultivation still takes place in the misty mountains of China’s Guangxi province and a few surrounding areas, where the conditions are just right to grow and harvest the small, orange-sized fruits.
+The monks valued the natural sweetness of the fruit and made it their mission to cultivate the vines through the centuries.
+Today, most monk fruit cultivation still occurs in the misty mountains of China’s Guangxi province1 and a few surrounding areas, where the conditions are just right to grow and harvest the small, orange-sized fruits.

-Monk fruit belongs to the cucurbit family, alongside the likes of squash, cucumber and watermelon.
+Monk fruit belongs to the cucurbit family alongside squash, cucumber, and watermelon.
 Fresh off the vine, the mini melons have a bitter outer rind encasing a sweet edible pulp and seeds.
-But unless you know someone who’s managed to cultivate monk fruit in their garden, you’re unlikely to ever eat a fresh monk fruit.
-The flesh degrades quickly, meaning most exported monk fruit has been dried and/or processed to ensure longevity.
+But unless you know someone who’s managed to cultivate monk fruit in their garden, you’re unlikely to eat a fresh monk fruit.
+The flesh degrades quickly, meaning most manufacturers dry monk fruit or process it so that it will make it to market.

-But in order to get this natural “zero calorie” sweetener, much of the inherent compounds in the fruit are lost.
-Prior to arriving on supermarket shelves, most “pure” monk fruit sweeteners are treated with a solvent to remove off-flavors, evaporated to remove other sulfurous volatiles, homogenized, and pasteurized.
-The resulting extract is very different to its original state, slightly undermining its purported status as a natural sweetener.
+But to get this natural “zero calorie” sweetener, much of the natural compounds in the fruit are lost.
+Most producers treat “pure” monk fruit sweeteners to remove off-flavors, then they dry it to remove other sulfurous volatiles.
+Finally, it gets homogenized and pasteurized.
+The resulting extract is very different from its original state, slightly undermining its purported status as a natural sweetener.

 Other less processed natural monk fruit sweeteners provide a more wholesome version of the original fruit, but with the arguable downside of containing a small amount of glucose and fructose.
 More carbs also tend to mean fewer mogrosides, and hence a lower relative sweetness.

-Contrary to what people might claim, fresh, unprocessed monk fruit is not sugar free – figures vary between cultivar and growing region, but fresh monk fruit is typically one third carbohydrate, composed of a mix of fructose and glucose.
+Contrary to what people might claim, fresh, unprocessed monk fruit is not sugar-free.
+It varies between cultivar and growing region.
+Still, fresh monk fruit is typically one-third carbohydrate, composed of a mix of fructose and glucose.

-With the extraction of the juice, however, much of those carbs are left behind.
-At this point, a minimally-processed monk fruit extract sweetener might only contain small amounts of sugars in the form of fructose or glucose, at which point it becomes a low-calorie natural sweetener.
-A half teaspoon serving of this monk fruit juice powder, for example, is made up of 10% sugar, with the rest of the carbs presumably being composed of mogrosides and other unfermentable sweet-tasting compounds.
+After you extract the juice, much of those carbs are left behind.
+At this point, a minimally-processed monk fruit extract sweetener might only contain small amounts of sugars in the form of fructose or glucose.
+At this point, it becomes a low-calorie natural sweetener.
+A half teaspoon serving of monk fruit juice powder, for example, is made up of 10% sugar, and the rest of the carbs presumably come from of mogrosides and other indigestible sweet-tasting compounds.

-At the other end of the scale, pure monk fruit extracts such as this one truly are zero-calorie sweeteners, with no carbs and no sugars.
+At the other end of the scale, pure monk fruit extracts are zero-calorie sweeteners, with no carbs and no sugar.
 Manufacturers are sometimes hesitant to sell straight monk fruit extract, however, because it’s easy to overdo it when you mix it into recipes.
-To add bulk, manufacturers will mix in small amounts of other sweeteners like erythritol or stevia.
+To add bulk, manufacturers will mix in small amounts of other sweeteners like erythritol or xylitol.
 It’s not uncommon to find sucrose or dextrose lurking on the ingredients list of so-called natural monk fruit sweeteners, but the amounts would be pretty minimal.
 Check labels to be sure.

-While monk fruit contains several different mogrosides, the key ingredient is generally mogroside V. This is easily the sweetest-tasting of all the compounds in monk fruit, and very conveniently it isn’t metabolized in the same fashion as simple sugars like glucose or fructose.
-Mogroside V tends to be poorly absorbed within the digestive system.
-This accounts for the “zero calorie” claims of monk fruit extract products, and spells good news for those looking to satiate their sweet tooth while avoiding calorie loading or blood sugar spikes.
+While monk fruit contains several different mogrosides, 4 the key ingredient is generally mogroside V. This is easily the sweetest-tasting of all the compounds in monk fruit.
+Very conveniently, your body does not metabolize it in the same fashion as simple sugars like glucose or fructose.
+Your digestive system does not readily absorb Mogroside V. This accounts for the “zero calorie” claims of monk fruit extract products.
+It spells good news for those looking to satiate their sweet tooth while avoiding calorie loading or blood sugar spikes.

-While the extraction and refining processes remove most of the original natural compounds from fresh monk fruit, research indicates that the mogrosides and other flavonoids that remain can still impact health.
+While the extraction and refining processes remove most of the original natural compounds from fresh monk fruit, research indicates that the mogrosides and other flavonoids that remain can still benefit your body.
 Here’s a brief look at some of the benefits (preventative and otherwise) you might enjoy using monk fruit sweeteners.

 As Primal folks know, sugar (not fat) is the leading dietary cause of the obesity epidemic.
 And as the world has ever-so-slowly awakened to the notion that sugar might be doing the most damage, there’s been a push towards sweeteners that don’t elicit the same insulin-meddling, inflammation-elevating, liver-damaging effects as sugar.
 Preliminary evidence suggests that the mogrosides in monk fruit sweeteners might be just the ticket.
-A 2012 study showed that total mogrosides extracted from monk fruit “suppressed the increase in body weight, abdominal and epididymal fats weight” in mice placed on a high fat diet (presumably not good fats).
-Another study published this year once again showed that obese mice fed mogrosides from monk fruit had significantly reduced body and liver weights compared to control mice.
-It was thought that the mogrosides achieved this anti-obesity effect by “enhancing fat metabolism and antioxidative defenses”.
+A 2012 study showed that total mogrosides extracted from monk fruit “suppressed the increase in body weight, abdominal and epididymal fats weight” in mice placed on a high-fat diet (presumably not good fats).5 Another study showed that obese mice fed mogrosides from monk fruit had significantly reduced body and liver weights compared to control mice.6 Researchers thought that the mogrosides achieved this anti-obesity effect by “enhancing fat metabolism and antioxidative defenses.”

-Obviously, more research is needed to verify these findings, especially in humans.
+We need more research to verify these findings, especially in humans.
 But its a promising start.

-Yet another study showed that both crude monk fruit extract and mogroside V helped to stimulate the secretion of insulin in pancreatic beta cells.
+Yet another study showed that both crude monk fruit extract and mogroside V helped to stimulate the secretion of insulin in pancreatic beta cells.9

 You get the idea.
 Once again, more studies in humans are needed to make any definitive conclusions.

-While studies are very much in their infancy regarding the negative link between the antioxidants in monk fruit and cancer, there’s likely to be more on the horizon.
-A 2016 study used mogroside IV, extracted from monk fruit, to inhibit the proliferation of both colorectal and throat cancer cells and suppress tumor growth.
-An earlier study showed that a range of triterpenoids (including several mogrosides) isolated from monk fruit showed “potent inhibitory effects” on Eppstein-Barr Virus-induced tumor growth.
-This strong anti-carcinogenic effect was further verified by a subsequent study.
+While research is very much in its infancy regarding the link between monk fruit and cancer, there’s likely to be more on the horizon.
+A 2016 study 10 used mogroside IV, extracted from monk fruit, to inhibit the proliferation of both colorectal and throat cancer cells and suppress tumor growth.
+An earlier study 11 showed that a range of triterpenoids (including several mogrosides) isolated from monk fruit showed “potent inhibitory effects” on Eppstein-Barr Virus-induced tumor growth.

-This actually makes plenty of sense, as multiple studies have highlighted the antioxidant and free radical-scavenging powers of mogrosides found in monk fruit sweeteners.
+It makes plenty of sense, as multiple studies have highlighted the antioxidant 12 powers of mogrosides found in monk fruit sweeteners.

-A 2011 study indicated that mogrosides administered to mice significantly reduced inflammation by down-regulating pro-inflammatory genes and up-regulating anti-inflammatory genes.13
+A 2011 study indicated that mogrosides administered to mice significantly reduced inflammation by quieting genes that trigger inflammation and up-regulating anti-inflammatory genes.13

-A more recent study demonstrated the ability of mogroside V to lower induced lung inflammation in mice by more than half.
-From a slightly more tangential perspective, researchers have also shown that monk fruit extracts reduce physical fatigue in mice (allowing them to swim for longer).
-This anti-fatigue effect is undoubtedly due, at least in part, to monk fruit’s tendency to lower inflammation.
+More than half of a more recent study demonstrated the ability of mogroside V to lower induced lung inflammation in mice.14 Researchers have shown that monk fruit extracts reduce physical fatigue in mice (allowing them to swim for longer).15 We can assume that this is at least partially attributed to monk fruit’s anti-inflammatory compounds.

 The health-giving powers of monk fruit sweeteners may even extend to immune function.
-In one study, groups of diabetic mice were fed either low-dose mogrosides, high-dose mogrosides, or a saline control solution over the course of a month.
-At the end of the trial, both mogroside groups (but particularly the low-dose group) showed significant protection against diabetes-induced immune dysfunction.
-Interestingly, this immune-bolstering effect was only apparent in immune-suppressed diabetic mice, suggesting it plays an important role in restoring homeostasis in the body.
+In one study, scientists fed groups of diabetic mice low-dose mogrosides, high-dose mogrosides, or a saline control solution over a month.16 At the end of the trial, both mogroside groups (but particularly the low-dose group) showed significant protection against diabetes-induced immune dysfunction.
+Interestingly, this immune-bolstering effect was only apparent in immune-suppressed diabetic mice, suggesting it plays a vital role in restoring homeostasis in the body.

-This pro-immunity effect is further solidified by the fact that certain monk fruit isolates have anti-bacterial properties 17 further solidify the immune-boosting effect and prevent the growth of common bacterial pathogens like Streptococcus mutans, Porphyromonas gingivalis and Candida albicans.
+Specific monk fruit isolates’ anti-bacterial properties 17 further solidify the immune-boosting effect and prevent the growth of common bacterial pathogens like Streptococcus mutans, Porphyromonas gingivalis, and Candida albicans.

 Are Monk Fruit Sweeteners Safe?

-While long-term, multi-year toxicity trials are notably lacking, no trials have yet revealed anything of concern.
-For what it’s worth, the FDA gave monk fruit products their GRAS seal of approval in 2010, and it’s of some note that monk fruit has been cultivated and eaten since at least the 13th century, albeit at far lower concentrations.
+The FDA gave monk fruit products their generally recognized as safe (GRAS) seal of approval in 2010, and it’s of some note that monk fruit has been cultivated and eaten since at least the 13th century, albeit at far lower concentrations.

-Limited trials in humans haven’t reported any adverse side effects, and a study in mice showed that, even at ridiculously high dosages, no toxic or mutagenic effects were observed.
-That being said, the use of highly concentrated monk fruit sweeteners is very much in its infancy.
+Limited trials in humans haven’t reported any adverse effects, and a study in mice showed that, mice who consumed high dosages did not experience toxic or mutagenic effects.18 That said, the use of highly concentrated monk fruit sweeteners is very much in its infancy.
 Moderation is a safe bet.

 Tips For Buying and Using Monk Fruit Sweeteners

 Which product you choose will depend on your preference.
 Those who prefer an entirely non-caloric formulation will want to go with pure monk fruit extract.
-Or you may prioritize less-processed versions, which might contain a small amount of simple sugars and a little less mogrosides.
-At the other end of the spectrum, those who don’t particularly like the aftertaste of monk fruit extract might opt for a blended product that also includes the likes of erythritol, xylitol, and/or stevia.
+Or you may prioritize less-processed versions, which might contain a small amount of simple sugars and a little less mogroside.

 While most people enjoy the taste of monk fruit, it’s not necessarily for everyone.
-Taste descriptors vary markedly from person to person, with some noting it tastes like caramel or molasses, others more like a sweet licorice.
+Taste descriptors vary markedly from person to person, with some noting it tastes like caramel or molasses, others more like sweet licorice.
 Keep in mind that the more refined the monk fruit sweetener, the more it loses its butterscotch character, and the sweeter it will taste.

 How you use monk fruit sweeteners will also depend on your taste preferences.
 Some common uses include: